Updated on: February 8, 2025

 Managing Employee Schedules Across Locations

-HR will handle scheduling for all locations if a restaurant has multiple locations.
-This becomes especially important with franchise restaurants that might have employees who work in more than one location on different days.
+This becomes especially important with franchise restaurants, where employees work in more than one location on different days.

 Building a Strong Restaurant Culture

 Building a solid restaurant culture includes informing employees about their expected conduct and other strict company policies.
-This information might be contained in the handbook to a certain degree but is usually discussed in further detail during team meetings and new employee onboarding.
+While this information might be contained in the handbook to a certain degree, it is usually discussed further during team meetings and new employee onboarding.

 Leadership and Employee Training